EE274 (Fall 25): Homework-3

 - Let be a 3 bit random variable where each bit is i.i.d , i.e. is uniformly distributed in with probability ,

 - and , where and is independent of .
-The distribution of is unknown, i.e can be different from in just a one bit position.
+The distribution of is unknown, i.e. can be different from in at most one bit position.
+Recall that is the bitwise-XOR operation.

 -